Glimpse: Generalized Locality for Scalable and Robust CT: Methods

+This may seem to suggest that the neighborhood of the sinusoid-shaped part of the sinogram $\text{SIN}_{x,y}$ contains sufficient information to recover the pixel intensity at location $(x,y)$.
+Note however that the pixel at $(x, y)$ influences the integral over any line passing through it and thus also the parts of the sinogram corresponding to pixels on those other lines; this can be loosely thought of as a consequence of non-orthogonality of the Radon transform.
+The above statement is thus more accurately a statement about the \textit{filtered} sinogram since high-pass filtering in the FBP ``relocalizes'' information.
+We mention in the passing that it is also related to the celebrated support theorems of Sigurdur Helgason, Jan Boman, and others \cite{helgason1965radon,HELGASON198091,boman1987support,boman2006helgason} which state that a compactly-supported image may be recovered from a compactly-supported subset of its Radon data under idealized sampling and SNR conditions.

-The sinusoidal portion of the (filtered) sinogram $\text{SIN}_{x,y}$ should have enough information to recover the pixel intensity $(x,y)$ as it contains all the measurements associated with this pixel.
-However, because the projections are corrupted with noise and only come from a subset of all possible projection angles, incorporating ``contextual information'' about the target pixel improves reconstruction quality.
-As shown in Figure~\ref{fig: network}, we exploit the spatial regularity of medical images (encoded in training data) by using the measurements which provide \textit{local} information around $(x,y)$.
+Indeed, the high-pass filtering in the FBP is derived for noiseless data and a continuum of observed angles.
+In reality, the projections are corrupted with noise and come from a sparse subset of projection angles.
+We address this by 1) incorporating ``contextual information'' about the target pixel and 2) letting the filter be learnable to adapt it to the specifics of discretization and noise.

+As shown in Figure~\ref{fig: network}, we exploit the spatial regularity of medical images (encoded in training data) by using the measurements that provide \textit{local} information around $(x,y)$.
 This ensures that the model does not overfit large-scale features in the training data while maintaining low computational complexity.
-We thus additionally extract from the sinogram the regions associated with the neighboring pixels around $(x,y)$ and store this information in vector $\p_{x,y}$,
+We thus additionally extract from the filtered sinogram the regions associated with the neighboring pixels around $(x,y)$ and store this information in vector $\p_{x,y}$,